littlebee/arduino-mk/README.md

 ## Installation
 1. Install command-line build tools (needed for gnumake).
 For mac, this means installing xcode build tools (https://developer.apple.com/downloads/)
 2. put the ardunio-mk file somewhere.
 I put mine in ~/projects/arduino-mk/
-3. create a file named Make in the same directory as your .ino file.
+3. create a file named `Makefile` (case sensitive) in the same directory as your .ino file.
 Here is what my Makefile looks like in each of my projects.
 It doesn't change unless I use a mega instead of uno:
 ```
 # Makefile for uno
 BOARD := uno